aroberge/ideas/docs/html/_sources/what.rst.txt

 .. tip::

-    You can skip the rest of this section if you already know that you want to use an import hook and are not interested in the origin of this project, nor about its intended usage.
+    You can skip the rest of this section if you already know that you want to use an import hook and are not interested in the origin of this project.

 Original motivation
 -------------------